JR-Eagle/Computer-Vision-and-Deep-Learning/Deep Learning/Titanic Survival Prediction/README.md

 The `evaluate_model` function makes predictions on the test set using the trained model, compares predicted labels to actual labels, computes the accuracy of predictions, and prints the accuracy.

+## Results
+When run locally, the script achieved an accuracy of 82.1% on predicting survival on the Titanic.

 ## Usage